 LED Streetlight Conversion Project

-In October, the City of Lincoln will begin replacing nearly 27,000 outdated high pressure sodium (HPS) and metal halide (MH) streetlights with fixtures utilizing light-emitting diode (LED) technology.
+In October 2018, the City of Lincoln began replacing nearly 27,000 outdated high pressure sodium (HPS) and metal halide (MH) streetlights with fixtures utilizing light-emitting diode (LED) technology.
 The City Council approved the $12.2 million project in early June.
-The conversion is expected to be complete in one year.
+The conversion was completed in October 2019.

 - The new fixtures are projected to provide the City with significant annual energy and maintenance savings.